Shaaali/identity-apps/docs/guides/mfa/totp.md

 TOTP authenticator uses the [TOTP specification](https://datatracker.ietf.org/doc/html/rfc6238) to calculate the access tokens based on the time and the shared secret key between the user and the identity provider.

 To use TOTP as a multi-factor authentication(MFA) option, users need to have an authenticator app that can scan the QR code and generate a one-time password.
-Some of the authenticator apps are:
+Some authenticator apps are:
 - [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2)
 - [Authy](https://play.google.com/store/apps/details?id=com.authy.authy)

+## Prerequisites
+1. To get started, you need to have an application registered in Asgardeo.
+If you don't have an app registered, <a href="/guides/applications/">register an application</a> in Asgardeo to enable TOTP.
+2. Download and install one of the authenticator apps mentioned above.

 ## Enable TOTP for an application
+To enable TOTP multi-factor authentication, you need to add **TOTP** authentication in the authentication flow of an application.
+Below steps will guide you on how to enable TOTP for an application:
 1. In the Asgardeo Console, navigate to **Develop > Applications**.
 2. Select the application to add the multi-factor authentication.
 3. Go to the **Sign-in Method** tab of the selected application.